dkonha01/BashAndPythonScripts/README.md

 A collection of useful shell scripts for automating tasks

-to add:
+to add/modify:

-find largest files in "Desktop" folders
+cron job to run disk usage monitor script

-find and delete mp3 files in archive < 5 MB
+find and copy mp3 files < 5 MB to qc folder with prompt/read

-CRON job to backup files in "CODE 2017 folder"
+CRON job to backup newer files in "CODE 2017 folder" to archive

-? python Twilio ?
-Temboo SMS